 Associate Professor of Literature and Media at Aarhus University

 Mathias Clasen is a specialist in horror media and has spent years getting to the bottom of the paradox of horror: Why do people seek out the kind of entertainment that’s designed to make them feel bad?
 Drawing from research on human cognition and evolution, Mathias argues that our appetite for horror and our fascination with monsters run deep in our nature.
 Horror entertainment serves important functions for us by satisfying a deep-seated need for imaginative experiences with scenarios of danger.
-Despite his sustained professional engagement with the genre, Mathias still cannot … Watch Mathias’ talk now!
+Despite his sustained professional engagement with the genre, Mathias still cannot watch a horror film alone.

 Creative Director & Adventurer

-Morten Kirckhoff is a creative director and partner at one of Denmark’s top creative agencies and furthermore a board member og Adventurers’ Club Denmark.
+Morten Kirckhoff is a creative director and partner at one of Denmark’s top creative agencies and furthermore a board member of Adventurers’ Club Denmark.
 Together with his childhood friend Jan Elhøj, Morten travels all over the world to visit abandoned places.
 Their adventures started out as a hobby, but today Morten and Jan are publishing books and giving talks about their experiences.
 The phenomenon is called Abandoned or Urban Exploration, and it recieves still more interest all over the world.
 For Morten and Jan it has become about more than just the adventure they go on themselves.
-Their experiences have made them aware of the current history of … Watch Morten’s talk now!

 City Architect of Aarhus

 Stephen Willacy is the City Architect of Aarhus.
 He is educated in England, but has been living in Aarhus for the last 33 years – being the top authority of the municipality, in all matters regarding the architecture of the city, since 2012.
 Stephen has been working for several Danish architecture firms, teaching and doing research at Aarhus School of Architecture, and running his own architect practice.
 To Stephen, three elements are making Aarhus special; the culture, the education and the nature.
-International cultural institutions like AroS and Moesgaard, the large number of students, and the beaches and forests within small distance, are all factors distinguishing the city from … Watch Stephen’s talk now!
+International cultural institutions like ARoS and Moesgaard, the large number of students, and the beaches and forests within small distance, are all factors distinguishing the city from others.

 Tinna C. Nielsen